Mamba-Based Graph Convolutional Networks: Tackling Over-smoothing with Selective State Space: Acknowledgments

-This work was supported by a grant from the National Natural Science Foundation of China under grants (No.62372211, 62272191), and the Science and Technology Development Program of Jilin Province (No.20250102216JC), and the International Science and Technology Cooperation Program of Jilin Province (No.20230402076GH, No. 20240402067GH), and Reform Commission Foundation of Jilin Province (No.2024C003).
+This work was supported by a grant from the National Natural Science Foundation of China under grants (No.62372211, 62272191), and the Science and Technology Development Program of Jilin Province (No.20250102216JC).